 - A lakefront guesthouse for under $20 a night (if booked far enough in advance)

-Don’t believe us?
-Our budget report for Kyrgyzstan is proof.
+Don’t believe me?
+My budget report for Kyrgyzstan is proof.

 Is this kok buru match between Russia and Kazakhstan or America and Kyrgyzstan?
 Are the eagle speed trials today or tomorrow?